Clinic Course for Students Enrolling in the 2015-16 Academic Year

 By virtue of its docket of cases from federal circuit courts of appeals and other courts, the Program gives students first-hand experience with the operation of a small appellate law firm and the administration of justice in both the federal and state courts.

 A nine-credit, year-long clinical program is a significant commitment.
 It offers students more than just exposure to a branch of law; it is an opportunity to be a lawyer and to work in a partnership under the guidance of experienced lawyers.
 Students joining the Program will be required to put in substantial work, including preparing for oral argument, writing briefs, and attending the two-hour weekly seminar.
-Evening division students who can devote the time necessary to attend the scheduled Wednesday afternoon seminar, attend at least three Supreme Court Institute moot courts, which are generally held in the afternoon, and can undertake the commitment needed to work on live-client cases during the day are encouraged to apply.
+Evening division students who can: 1) attend the scheduled Wednesday afternoon seminar; 2) attend at least two Supreme Court Institute moot courts, which are generally held in the afternoon; and, 3) have sufficient work flexibility to take leave time as needed, particularly the week before a major assignment is due, are encouraged to apply.

 Under the supervision of one of the attorneys, you will work in a team or alone on at least two written projects during the year.
 Your goal will be to produce a written and oral product that meets the highest professional standards.